2025 Practice Enhancement Through Clinically Correct Coding

 • Define healthcare disparities

-• Outline reasons why a compliance plan related to coding and billing is important in primary care
+• Outline reasons why a compliance plan related to coding and billing is important

 • Define areas of focus for providers based on current governmental guidance